ec-europa/joinup-dev/resources/docker/README.md

 according to the image requirements.
 What it does, is that it maps the dump.sql (the mysql dump) within the startup directory of the mysql image, and the virtuoso dumps within the startup directory of the virtuoso image.

-To start the machines with the databases restored, run the following command:
-`docker-compose -f docker-compose.yml -f docker-compose.prod_db.yml up`
-and the images will be started.
+To start the machines with the databases restored, while your docker containers are down without a volume, run the command `docker-compose -f docker-compose.yml -f docker-compose.prod_db.yml up -d` and the images will be started.

 **Note:** As you can see in `docker-compose.prod_db.yml`, the dumps need to be placed in a specific folder in the